byuitechops/get-data-from-canvas/README.md

 ## *Content Stats*

-## Number of page views by a student on each LMS page
+## TimeStamp, Time Spent, and Number of page views by a student on each LMS page

 ##### Questions for Henrie
 - Q1